-Lifelines is accepting submissions of short fiction, essays, poetry, and artwork that address the experience of illness or practice of medicine.
-The deadline to submit to our 2020 issue is December 15, 2019.
+Lifelines is accepting submissions of short fiction, poetry, essays, and artwork related to the experience of illness or practice of medicine.
+The deadline to submit to our 2021 issue is December 31, 2020.

-While we will consider a broad range of subject matter for publication, we look for pieces that represent the medical experience in some way.
+While we will consider a broad range of subject matter for publication, we look for pieces that represent or address the medical experience in some way.

 Although Dartmouth affiliates are encouraged to submit to Lifelines, the journal is open to all.

 The selection committee is comprised of students, medical school faculty, doctors, writers, and artists.
 The committee reviews and selects works based on craftsmanship, originality, and content.
 Submissions are de-identified prior to review for selection.
 Submissions may be returned to the author with editorial suggestions prior to final acceptance.
-The committee expects to inform all authors and artists about the status of their submissions by March 2020.
+The committee expects to inform all authors and artists about the status of their submissions by the end of March 2021.

 Please note: All rights revert back to the author after first publication.